Other Magic

 dionis

-“Dionysianism preached a merging with nature in which a person surrenders to it completely.
-When the dance in the forests and valleys to the sound of music brought the bacchant to a state of frenzy, he bathed in waves of cosmic rapture; his heart beat in time with the whole world.
-Then the entire world seemed intoxicating, with its good and evil, beauty and ugliness.
-Everything a person sees, hears, touches, and smells — manifestations of Dionysus.
-He is present everywhere.
-The smell of the slaughterhouse and the stagnant pond, icy winds and enervating heat, tender flowers and a loathsome spider — the divine is contained in all.
-Reason cannot accept this; it condemns and approves, sorts and selects.
-But what are its judgments worth when “the sacred madness of Bacchus,” evoked by an intoxicating dance beneath the blue sky or at night by the light of stars and fires, reconciles one with everything!
-The distinction between life and death disappears.
-A person no longer feels torn from the Universe; he has identified with it, and therefore — with Dionysus.”
+“Dionysianism preached a fusion with nature, in which the human being surrenders himself to it wholly.
+When dancing among forests and valleys to the sounds of music brought the Bacchant into a state of frenzy, he bathed in the waves of cosmic rapture; his heart beat in unison with the whole world.
+Then the entire world — with its good and evil, beauty and ugliness — seemed intoxicating.
+Everything a person sees, hears, touches, and smells are manifestations of Dionysus.
+He is poured out everywhere.
+The smell of a slaughterhouse and of a sleepy pond, icy winds and enervating heat, tender flowers and a repulsive spider — within everything the divine is enclosed.
+Reason cannot come to terms with this: it condemns and approves, sorts and chooses.
+But what are its judgments worth when the ‘sacred madness of Bacchus,’ evoked by an intoxicating dance beneath the blue sky, or at night by the light of stars and fires, reconciles one with everything!
+The difference between life and death disappears.
+A person no longer feels torn away from the Universe; he has identified with it — and therefore with Dionysus.”
 (Alexander Men.
-“A History of Religion”.)
+“History of Religion.”)

 Ancient Rome - Bacchus